wanforge/quotes/README.md

 - 📢 Character cannot be developed in ease and quiet.
 Only through experience of trial and suffering can the soul be strengthened, vision cleared, ambition inspired, and success achieved.

 ## D
+- 🌏 Doing what you love is the cornerstone of having abundance in your life.
 - 🌱 Decision is a risk rooted in the courage of being free.
 - 🌻 Discovery consists of seeing what everybody has seen and thinking what nobody else has thought.
 - 🎁 Difficulties are meant to rouse, not discourage.
 The human spirit is to grow strong by conflict.